Harvard-Ophthalmology-AI-Lab/FairCLIP/README.md

 ## Citation

-If you find our code or the FairVLMed dataset are helpful for your research, please consider citing our paper:
+If you find our code or the Harvard-FairVLMed dataset are helpful for your research, please consider citing our paper:

 ```
 @InProceedings{Luo_2024_CVPR,